 Our group has made contracts with most of subcontractors and employees with the purpose of preservation of confidentiality.
 In the case of loss or theft of technical or private information for taking out and unfair use by our group insiders despite taking legislative actions, we could significantly discredit us.
 Additionally, there is also a possibility to be brought an action for a large amount of damages.
-In such a case, we could suffer substantial disruptions in our business and damage our reputation.
-This could result in a significant loss of our customers and other important business relationships.
-We could also incur costs to fix technical problems etc. and any of these factors could materially hurt our business, financial condition and results of operations.
+In such a case, we could suffer substantial disruptions in our business and also incur costs to fix technical problems etc. and any of these factors could materially hurt our business, financial condition and results of operations.

 A broad range of our security products may falsely identify emails, URLs, or programs as unwanted spam, malicious web sites, and potentially dangerous programs.
 Our group’s security products and services may also fail to properly identify and prevent unwanted emails, URLs, programs, malicious websites, or spyware that are often designed to circumvent anti-virus, anti-spam, web filtering, or spyware products.
 Parties whose emails, URLs, or programs are blocked by these our security products and services may seek redress against us for labeling them as “spammers,” “malicious websites,” spyware, or for interfering with their business.
 In addition, false identification of emails, URLs, or programs as unwanted “spam,” “malicious web sites” or “potentially unwanted programs” may reduce the adoption of these products.

 In addition, should we fail to properly test these products, solutions, or protection files and distribute a defective file, these could cause damage to customers.
 In such a case, it would adversely impact our operating results and financial condition.

 Our business field has been expanding.
 This expansion has placed, and any future business expansion or growth would continue to place, a significant strain on our limited personnel, management and other resources.
 Our ability to manage any future expansion or growth in our business will require us to: